Market Whales and Their Recent Bets on BAC Options

 In light of the recent options history for Bank of America, it's now appropriate to focus on the company itself.
 We aim to explore its current performance.

-Where Is Bank of America Standing Right Now?
-Currently trading with a volume of 10,865,794, the BAC's price is down by -0.72%, now at $39.41.
-RSI readings suggest the stock is currently may be approaching overbought.
-Anticipated earnings release is in 49 days.
-Professional Analyst Ratings for Bank of America
+Current Position of Bank of America With a volume of 20,863,633, the price of BAC is up 1.76% at $39.31.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 46 days.

-2 market experts have recently issued ratings for this stock, with a consensus target price of $43.25.

-An analyst from Oppenheimer persists with their Outperform rating on Bank of America, maintaining a target price of $46.
-An analyst from JP Morgan has decided to maintain their Overweight rating on Bank of America, which currently sits at a price target of $40.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Bank of America options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.